Amelia Marchand (skʷumqnálqs)

 Glenda Breiler (skʷərxan)

-Glenda earned a master’s in social work from the University of Washington in 2009, and a bachelor’s degree in human services from Western Washington University in 2004.
+Glenda earned a master’s in social work from the University of Washington in 2009, and a bachelor’s degree in human services and Native Studies from Western Washington University in 2004.
 A member of the Puyallup Tribal Canoe Family, she traveled on the 2014 Tribal Canoe Journey to Bella Bella, B.C.
 She most recently played a key role on the 2015 Youth Tribal Canoe Journey to Muckleshoot, Washington.
 She serves as a volunteer on the Local Indian Child Welfare Advisory Committee in Seattle.

 Jill Nanpuya Moomaw